 - K-Mean Algorithm: K mean is a famous partitioning method.
 In the K-mean algorithm, the clusters are spherical, i.e. the data points in a cluster are centered on that cluster.
 Also, the variance of the clusters is similar, i.e., each data point belongs to the closest cluster.

-Hierarchical Clustering Algorithm: Hierarchical clustering algorithm combines and divides existing groups and creating a hierarchical structure for them to show the order in which groups are divided.
+- Hierarchical Clustering Algorithm: Hierarchical clustering algorithm combines and divides existing groups and creates a hierarchical structure for them to show the order in which groups are divided.

 Q8.
 What is data cleansing?
 Mention a few best practices that you need to follow while doing data cleansing?

 Sorting the information required for data analysis from a given dataset is essential.
 Data cleaning is a crucial step wherein data is inspected to find any anomalies, remove the repetitive and incorrect information, etc. Data cleansing does not involve removing any existing information from the database; it just enhances the data quality so that it can be used for analysis.

 Some of the best practices for data cleansing include: